moebrowne/RPi-image-manager/README.md

 # Raspberry Pi Image Manager

-The aim of this tool is to make it easier to download and write the lastest version of an image to an SD card ready for use in a Raspberry Pi and also to give a more user-friendly and verbose output; for example how long things are likely to take etc...
+The aim of this tool is to make it easier to download and write the latest version of an image to an SD card ready for use in a Raspberry Pi and also to give a more user-friendly and verbose output; for example how long things are likely to take etc...

 ## Supported Images